cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 * Full control over styling, interactions and journey.
 * A modular / component based frontend build can be reused across other web projects.
 * Separates display logic from the data layer - all data is managed in the CRM then consumed and displayed using API endpoints.
-* Custom build pipelines can be used to manage the deployment & testing directly from the code respository.
+* Custom build pipelines can be used to manage the deployment & testing directly from the code repository.
 * Minimises the customisation of Dynamics, reduces vendor lock in.
 * Minimal domain specific knowledge required to configure and maintain frontend code.
 * Reuses the front stage components to build the majority of the application, most back stage specific logic is related to workflow.
 * Consistent best practice (reuse of gov.uk patterns) user experience for front and back stage users.
-* When taking into account the front stage interface, this would seem to require the least up amount front work.
+* When taking into account the front stage interface, this would seem to require the least amount of up front work.

 #### Negative
 * Built from the ground up, requiring more up front development time and resource.
-* Managed, updated and deployed by SEPA.
+* Additional time & effort require to manage, update and deploy as the codebase is managed by SEPA.
-* If Dynamics is not customised / configured to match the SEPA processes, it would Dyanmics UI with labels / context that do not match the web interface.
+* If Dynamics is not customised / configured to match the SEPA processes, the Dynamics UI would show labels / context that do not match the web interface.

 ### 2. Use Microsoft's Dynamics 365 Web Portals to provide & manage the interface.